Vikku018/student-social-media-addiction-powerbi/README.md

     - What is the number of students with social media addiction by age and gender?

-    - Distribution of mental health scores across different relationship status.
+    - Distribution of mental health scores across different relationship status?

     - Which five countries have the highest average addiction scores?